HOGENT-Web/csharp/chapters/08/slides/presentation.md

 In this module you learned:
 - The ins-and-outs of Blazor
-- It's pretty powerfull for native C# speakers
+- It's pretty powerful for native C# speakers
 - Keep State in State objects via Dependency Injection
 - Pass parameters and callbacks to other components
 - Be aware of the render tree